manojnaidu619/stocks-tracker/README.md

-# A Responsive Stocks-tracker built using Ruby On Rails
+# A Responsive Stocks-tracker built using Ruby On Rails!!